 There are many unpleasant situations travelers do not want to experience as they attempt to board their flights.
-From stolen luggage to working through the seemingly endless gauntlet of delayed flights, modern troubles can haunt flyers at every turn.
-The worst of these may be the inability to print a boarding pass from home due to being selected for the dreaded "SSSS" list.
+From stolen luggage to working through the frustrations of a delayed flight, travel troubles can haunt flyers at every turn.
+But the worst of these may be the inability to print a boarding pass from home due to being selected for the dreaded "SSSS" list.

-Frequent international flyers have reported the "SSSS" brand appearing on their boarding passes after traveling to particularly sensitive areas of the world, such as Turkey.
-One blogger reported getting the "SSSS" designation after she completed three consecutive international trips, followed by paying entry fees upon arrival in Argentina.
+Frequent international flyers have reported the "SSSS" brand appearing on their boarding passes after traveling to particularly sensitive areas of the world, or to countries designated as "high risk" by the U.S. State Department.

 Unfortunately, getting off the list is much more difficult than getting on the list.
 If a traveler receives the "SSSS" designation, they can appeal their status to the Department of Homeland Security.

 Those who believe they have been placed on the "SSSS" list erroneously can send their complaints to the DHS Traveler Redress Inquiry Program (DHS TRIP).
 Through this inquiry process, travelers can request a review of their files with the Department of Homeland Security and State Department.
 After submitting an inquiry, travelers will be issued a Redress Control Number, which may help them reduce their chances of making the secondary screening list.
 A final decision will ultimately be released once the inquiry is complete.

 While nobody wants to be on the "SSSS" list, travelers can take actions to make sure they steer clear of it.
 By understanding the situation and knowing the steps around, you can keep your trips safe, secure, and expeditious as you see the world.